haacked/haacked.com/_posts/2015/2015-04-30-github-in-your-visual-studio.markdown

 I heard you liked GitHub, so today my team put GitHub inside of your Visual Studio.
 This has been a unique collaboration with the Visual Studio team.
 In this post, I'll walk you through installation and the features.
 I'll then talk a bit about the background for how this came to be.

+And if you're a fan of video, here's a [video I recorded for Microsoft's Channel 9 site](https://channel9.msdn.com/Series/ConnectOn-Demand/217) that walks through the features.

 ## Installation

 If you have Visual Studio 2015 installed, visit the Visual Studio Extension gallery to download and install the extension.
 You can use the following convenient URL to grab it: [https://aka.ms/ghfvs](https://aka.ms/ghfvs).